TosbackCgusBridge-Bot/CGUs-versions/Gartner/Privacy Policy.md

 From time to time, we may change and/or update this Policy.
 If this Policy changes in any way, we will post an updated version on this website.
 We recommend you regularly review this website to ensure that you are always aware of our information practices and any changes to such.
 Any changes to this Policy will go into effect on posting to this page.

 11\.
-CALIFORNIA PRIVACY RIGHTS
+California Privacy Rights &.
+Notice of Collection

 California law requires us to provide California residents with additional information regarding how we collect, use, and share your “personal information” (as defined in the California Consumer Privacy Act (“CCPA”)).

 **Categories of personal information we collect**.
-Throughout this Policy, we discuss in detail the specific pieces of information we collect from and about users.
+In Section 1 above, and otherwise throughout this Policy, we discuss in detail the specific pieces of information we collect from and about users.
 Below are the categories of personal information we collect:

 *   Identifiers (such as name and title, contact details, and company name);
 *   Internet or other network or device activity (such as browsing history or app usage);